capactio/capact/docs/proposal/20201102-artifacts.md

 #### Alternatives

-1. We can use tags defined on Interfaces to explicitly mark its behaviour.
+1. We can use tags defined on Interfaces to explicitly mark its behavior.

 	<details> <summary>Details</summary>